aseldawy/CS167/Labs/Lab4/CS167_Lab4.md

 In the next part, we will extend the program to use more Spark functions.
 We will use the `filter` transformation to find log entries with a specific response code.

 1. Make a copy of the current sample class and named it `Filter`.
 Place it in the same package as the App class.
-2. Add the following line to take the desired code from the command line.
+2. Add the following line to set the desired code to the value `200`.
 ```java
 final String desiredCode = "200";
 ```